-The purpose of this website, www.devpost.com, and other affiliated websites (collectively referred to as the “Site”) is to let people and organizations share software projects they have worked on, and create and participate in online and in-person hackathons where eligible participants can enter software that meets hackathon requirements (the “Service”).
+The purpose of this website, www.devpost.com, and other affiliated websites (collectively referred to as the “Site”) is to let people and organizations create profiles, share software projects they have worked on, post and respond to job opportunities, and create and participate in online and in-person hackathons where eligible participants can enter software that meets hackathon requirements (the “Service”).
 The Site is owned and operated by Devpost, Inc. (“Devpost”), formerly ChallengePost, Inc. Please read the terms and conditions below.
 They are important and govern your use of our Site.

 1. SUMMARY OF SERVICE AND DEFINITIONS